What is The Normal Range for Blood Sugar

 Oral Glucose Test: Often used to screen for gestational diabetes in pregnant women, blood is drawn an hour after the patient consumes a sugary sweet drink.
 This test can also be used to diagnose diabetes or after pregnancy to confirm that gestational diabetes has passed.

 Hemoglobin Test: How much sugar is stuck to your red blood cells?
-This test gives a good overview of not just if you have diabetes, but how well your blood sugar has been controlled over time, usually the last few months.
+This test gives a good overview of not just if you have diabetes, but how the quantities of glucose in the blood have been controlled over time, usually the last few months.
 This is also called an A1c test or an estimated average glucose test (eAG).

 Measuring Blood Sugar – What is The Normal Range for Blood Sugar?

 According to WebMD, when we measure blood sugar, we use milligrams of glucose or sugar in each deciliter of blood, or (md/dl).
-This number will reveal if your blood sugar is high, low or normal.
+This number will reveal if your levels are high, low or normal.

 For someone without diabetes, a fasting blood sugar is under 100 mg/dl; blood sugar after eating should be under 140 mg/dl.
 This range is considered normal by the American Diabetes Association.

 People with blood sugar that is higher than this may have a medical condition, often pre-diabetes or diabetes.
 For diabetics, the American Diabetes Association has set a before meal blood sugar goal of 80 – 130 mg/dl and a post meal goal of under 18 mg/dl.
-Careful monitoring of your diet will be needed if you are considered diabetic or have higher than normal blood sugar.
+Careful monitoring of your diet will be needed if you are considered diabetic or have higher levels than normal.

 What About Low Blood Sugar?

 While there is a lot of attention paid to high blood sugar, low blood sugar levels, or hypoglycemia can cause health problems and symptoms as well.
-Low blood sugar is anything under 70 mg/dl and can cause hunger, dizziness or shakiness and similar issues.
+Low levels of sugar in the blood is anything under 70 mg/dl and can cause hunger, dizziness or shakiness and similar issues.

 Genetics plays a role in how well your body processes sugar, but so do the foods you eat, your weight and your activity level.
-You can test your own blood sugar at home using a finger stick and a home glucose monitor.
+You can test your own sugar levels at home using a finger stick and a home glucose monitor.
 The results are instant and can help reveal a problem with blood sugar control.
-Tracking the results over time can also help reveal if your “normal” blood sugar is really a normal figure at all.
+Tracking the results over time can also help reveal if your “normal” levels are really a normal figure at all.

 What if My Blood Sugar is Not Normal?

 Learning how blood sugar works and what is considered normal can help you get a good idea of where you stand and let you take action if you need to.
-Finding out your blood sugar levels is an important part of maintaining your health and wellness at any age and can provide key insight into your overall state of health.
+Finding out your blood glucose level is an important part of maintaining your health and wellness at any age and can provide key insight into your overall state of health.